 You can come and go from the concert area as you please, provided you are wearing your wristband.
-There is no vehicle movements within the campsite throughout the Big Red Bash which includes leaving and returning to the campsite in vehicles.
+There are no vehicle movements within the campsite throughout the Big Red Bash, which includes leaving and returning to the campsite in vehicles.

 What if it rains?

 If it does rain the show will go ahead unless conditions are deemed to be dangerous.
 If the forecast is for even the possibility of rain bring good quality raincoats and suitable footwear.
 The decision to cancel a show will be made on show day.
-In the event of inclement weather patrons should check this website BEFORE departing for the show for messages regarding traffic, parking or wet weather arrangements.
+In the event of inclement weather, patrons should check this website BEFORE departing accommodation sites for messages regarding traffic, parking or wet weather arrangements.

 Are there facilities for disabled people?

 The venue is a remote area in the Simpson Desert.
 Disabled Portaloo style toilets are available just outside the concert area.
 Our staff will do their best to assist anyone with a disability to the concert area.
 Please contact us to discuss your individual requirements and we will advise and assist you.